 There are ways around every situation.
 I’d recommend writing down all of the things that can potentially throw you off your keto diet and then come up with solutions and ways to deal with them.

 #3 When Life Gets In The Way

-This is all part of life and usually the more drastic the change or the more something effects you… the more likely you are to pack in your diet!
+This is all part of life and usually, the more drastic the change or the more something affects you… the more likely you are to pack in your diet!

-I don’t know about you but there have been many occasions in my life when i’ve been following a diet for 3 weeks, gotten some pretty good results… but then I get a bit of bad news or the scales don’t show any weight loss… so I go off the rails and blow it!
-To make myself feel better I devour a take away and a large bar of chocolate!
+I don’t know about you but there have been many occasions in my life when I’ve been following a diet for 3 weeks, got some pretty good results… but then I get a bit of bad news or the scales don’t show any weight loss… so I go off the rails and blow it!
+To make myself feel better I devour a takeaway and a large bar of chocolate!

 When life gets in the way (which it will) try and dust yourself off quickly.
 If you fall off track that’s ok, but nip it in the bud immediately.
 Learn from the experience and move on.